wexeis/Documentation/03_Exercises/03_JavaScript/javascript-basics-04-tdd/readme.md

 ## Instructions

-- Fork this repository
-- Clone your fork on your pc
+- Get to your submission folder under the folder exercises/javascript-basics-04

 1. Run `SpecRunner.html` in your browser
 2. Open `questions.spec.js` in your editor